-To Use a Text-and-Graphics Voice Command Containing a DragonTemplate Variable

-- 1. Open the application you want to use and place the cursor where you want the command result to appear. - 2.
-With your microphone turned on, say the command name.
-The text and/ or graphics appears on your screen. - Use the voice commands "Next Variable" (or "Next Field) and "Previous Variable" (or "Previous Field") to select the variables in your command.

-Note: If you accept the default value for a variable, the delimiting characters are not automatically removed.

-Use the voice command "Accept Defaults" (or "Clear Variable Delimiters") to remove the delimiting characters from your document.
+To Use a Text-and- Graphics Voice Command Containing a DragonTemplate Variable 1.
+Open the application you want to use and place the cursor where you want the command result to appear.
+2. With your microphone turned on, say the command name.
+The text and/ or graphics appears on your screen.
+3. Use the voice commands " Next Variable " (or " Next Field) and " Previous Variable " (or " Previous Field ") to select the fields in your command.
+Note: If you accept the default value for a field, the square brackets are not automatically removed.
+4. Use the voice command "Field Complete " to remove the square brackets from the current field.
+Dragon removes the square brackets and selects the next field.
+5. Use the voice command "Accept Defaults" to remove the square brackets from your document.